 The division is assigned 4,000 square feet of basic laboratory space within the combined University Hospital/Harry S. Truman Memorial Veterans’ Hospital.
 Division faculty members currently participate in more than 20 active randomized clinical trials, which are supported by three full-time research nurses.

-Edward Yeh, MD, chairman of the Department of Medicine, investigates various experimental aspects of onco-cardiology.
+Edward Yeh, MD, investigates various experimental aspects of onco-cardiology.

 William Fay, MD, has a laboratory, located in the University of Missouri Center for Diabetes and Cardiovascular Research, that conducts experiments examining the roles of the blood-clotting system in the pathogenesis of arterial thrombosis and vascular remodeling.
 These studies, funded by the National Institutes of Health, focus on the roles of plasminogen activator inhibitor-1, vitronectin, tissue factor and C-reactive protein in vascular disease.